sonnemaf/ResourceDictionaryWithCodeBehind/README.md

 This project also contains a sample app which has a *DataTemplates.xaml* ResourceDictionary with a Code-behind.

 ## DataTemplates.xaml
 This file contains a x:Class attribute in the ResourceDictionary.
 This class is defined in the Code-behind.
 It allowes you to use x:Bind markupextensions and eventhandlers.
+The StackPanel in the DataTemplate has an Loaded event.
+The TextBlock use x:Bind databinding.

 ```xml
 <ResourceDictionary x:Class="SampleApp.Views.Resources.DataTemplates"